EndlessEden/ethminer/README.md

 ### Can I CPU Mine?

+Yes, CPU Mining has been Reverted and should be considered Experimental.
-No, use geth, the go program made for ethereum by ethereum.
+Upstream they prefer to use geth, the go program made for ethereum by ethereum.

 ### CUDA GPU order changes sometimes.
 What can I do?